 The final section includes four essays by Higgins that trace the history and global reach of poetic forms largely attributed to the modern period, an academic focus clearly born of Higgins’s interest in intermedia.
 In “A Short History of Pattern Poetry” (1987), he writes, “The story of pattern poetry is, in fact, not the story of a single development of one simple form, but the story of an ongoing human wish to combine the visual and literary impulses, to tie together the experience of these two areas into an aesthetic whole,” an endeavor he continued even after Something Else Press folded.

 In addition to its scholarly value, Intermedia, Fluxus, and the Something Else Press: Selected Writings by Dick Higgins is a sourcebook for a new generation of artists interested in the experimental publications of the recent past, an outcome in line with Higgins’s pedagogical ethos.
 In 1978, he wrote about overhearing a group of “serious-looking young people” discussing Something Else Press: “I walked slowly, so as to hear more.
 One was saying to the others, ‘There’s nothing like that Press around these days.’
 I felt like going over to him and saying, ‘Isn’t that a challenge?
 Do it—and do it better.’”

 Jennie Waldow is a PhD candidate in Art History at Stanford University, where she studies postwar American art with a focus on 1960s and 1970s Conceptualism.
-Her areas of interest include Fluxus, artist's books and ephemera, political activism, and commercial engagement.
+She is currently at work on a dissertation about the American artist Allen Ruppersberg.